mbalitoh56/Hospital_Appointment_Scheduling/template_analysis.md

 # Justification for Selection

-For the Hospital Appointment Scheduling System, the best choice is Automated Kanban because:
+For the Hospital Appointment Scheduling System, the best choice is **Automated Kanban because** because:

-It supports sprint tracking with built-in automation.
+- It supports sprint tracking with built-in automation.

-Issues move automatically based on PRs and commits, reducing manual effort.
+- Issues move automatically based on PRs and commits, reducing manual effort.

-It aligns well with Agile principles by enabling continuous tracking and iteration.
+- It aligns well with Agile principles by enabling continuous tracking and iteration.